VP-MaxHax/Tsoha-Project--ks/README.md

 - Showing of posted messages
 - Ability to post a new message
 - Ability to comment a message
+- Message search
+- Ability to follow users (Works only trough user page)

 To be done:
-- Message search
-- Ability to follow users
 - Ability to filter only followed users messages
 - Registering as a subscriber
 - Limited access, subscribers only message space.